JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 - Import Mirror into your project and restart Unity.
 - On your player prefab:
 	- Add to your player prefab a script like WeatherMaker/Prefab/Scripts/Other/WeatherMakerNetworkPlayerScript.cs.
 Your script should do the following:
+		- For network players, disable (do NOT delete) any audio listeners on the network player object.
+		- For network players, disable (do NOT delete) any sound zone scripts on the network player object.
+		- For network players, disable (do NOT delete) any cameras on the network player object.
-		- Disable (NOT delete) any audio listeners, sound zone scripts, cameras, etc. for non-local players.
-You only want to activate some things for the local player.
+		- You only want to activate the above things for the local player.
-		- For a first person player, you need to add the camera to the allow camera list of Weather Maker.
-		- Other cameras not in the player object don't need special handling if they are tagged as main camera.
 	- Make sure your player controller script is checking for local player, like WeatherMakerPlayerControllerScript.cs, or using commands to a central server.
 You don't want a player controller executing on all the non-local players.
 	- Ensure your player layer can collide with your weather zone layer.
 The default global weather zone layer is on the 'Default' layer but you can change it.
 WeatherMakerPrefab -> GlobalWeatherZone.
 	- For optimal performance you might consider a player layer and a weather zone layer that can only collide with the player layer, but this is up to you.